Congratulations! You have been offered an interview! There are many things you must know to be prepared for your first interview.

 - Take the initiative in conducting the interview.
 Introduce yourself.
 Ask open ended questions which promote discussion and can’t be answered with one word.

 - Once inside the organization, be very observant.
 What kind of working environment is present-dress, style, communication patterns, sense of humor, etc.?
 Is this a place you could envision working?
 If you are interested, could you set up a longer shadowing experience at this workplace?

-- Follow-up with a thank you note (email is fine), expressing your appreciation to your contact for his/her time and interest.
+- Send a thank you email expressing your appreciation to your contact for his/her time and interest.
 This should be sent within a day or two of your appointment.

 - Evaluate your experience and the information that you gathered.
 What did you learn about the field?
 Are you more or less interested as a result of what you found out?
 Is there information that you still want to learn?
 How might you find that information?
 Are there things that you would improve upon or do differently in another interview?

 - Follow-up with referrals for additional informational interviews.
 Hopefully this has been a very valuable experience and you have learned an important tool for networking and information gathering.